-regularly occupied spaces meet at least one of the following requirements for flicker: a.
-A minimum frequency of 90 Hz at all 10% light output intervals from 10% to 100% light output. b.
-LED products with a "low risk" level of flicker (light modulation) of less than 5%, especially below 90 operation as defined by IEEE standard 1789-2015 LED.
-Hz Check Movement Init ials V04 Active Commuter and Occupant Support This project is designed to meet the parts selected below: Part 1: Provide Bicycle Storage All Spaces except Dwelling Units & Retail Spaces: Bike parking infrastructure The following requirements are met: a.
-Short-term bicycle parking is located within 30 m [100 ft] walk distance of the main building entrance can accommodate at least 2.5% of peak visitors (minimum of four spaces per building). e and b.
-Long-term bicycle parking is located within 30 m [100 ft] walk distance of the main building entrance can accommodate at least 5% of regular occupants (minimum of four spaces per building). e and c.
-Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided on-site.
-OR Bike parking policy The following requirements are met: a.
+a.
+A minimum frequency of 90 Hz at all 10% light output intervals from 10% to 100% light output.

+b.
+LED products with a "low risk" level of flicker (light modulation) of less than 5%, especially below 90 Hz operation as defined by IEEE standard 1789-2015 LED.

+Check Movement Initials

+V04 Active Commuter and Occupant Support

+This project is designed to meet the parts selected below:

+Part 1: Provide Bicycle Storage

+All Spaces except Dwelling Units & Retail Spaces:

+Bike parking infrastructure

+The following requirements are met:

+a.
+Short-term bicycle parking is located within 30 m [100 ft] walk distance of the main building er can accommodate at least 2.5% of peak visitors (minimum of four spaces per building). ntrance and

+b.
+Long-term bicycle parking is located within 30 m [100 ft] walk distance of the main building er can accommodate at least 5% of regular occupants (minimum of four spaces per building). itrance and

+c.
+Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided or ı-site.

+OR

+Bike parking policy

+The following requirements are met:

+a.
 Bicycles are allowed in tenant spaces.
+In multi-floor buildings, building occupants and visitors a utilize elevators or freight elevators to transport bicycles between floors. are able to

+b.
+Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided or 1-site.

+Retail Spaces:

-In multi-floor buildings, building occupants and visitors are ab utilize elevators or freight elevators to transport bicycles between floors. le to b.
-Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided on-site.
-Retail Spaces: Bike parking infrastructure The following requirements are met: a.
-Short-term bicycle parking is located within 30 m [100 ft] walk distance of the main building entrancincludes at least two short-term bicycle storage spaces per 465 m 2 [5,000 ft 2] of retail floor area (minimutwo spaces per building).
+Bike parking infrastructure

+The following requirements are met:

+a.
+Short-term bicycle parking is located within 30 m [100 ft] walk distance of the main building er includes at least two short-term bicycle storage spaces per 465 m 2 [5,000 ft 2] of retail floor area (r two spaces per building).